tidyverts/tsibble/README.md

 #> #   precip <dbl>, pressure <dbl>, visib <dbl>, time_hour <dttm>
 ```

-The **key** is not constrained to a single variable, but expressive for grouping and nesting data structures.
+The **key** is not constrained to a single variable, but expressive for nested and crossed data structures.
 See `vignette()` for details.

 ### Summarise over calendar periods with `tsummarise()`